When the head goes against the heart, who really wins?

 "I thought the spell wouldn't even work.
 It's supposed to be before the end of Halloween."

 "The magical day begins at sunset, ends at sunset."
 She pulled him close for a slow dance.
 She hugged him tight.
-"We were counting on that."
+"We were counting on your miscalculation."

-A knot formed in his stomach, and the lights began to dim.
-He tried to push away, but his arms went weak, and he seemed to float out of his body.
-"You don't... don't know my name.
+A knot formed in his stomach, and his vision dimmed.
+He pushed away, but his arms went weak, and he seemed to float out of his body.
+"You don't know my name.
 You think I'm Mark."

-"Don't worry, we're going to have a wonderful life together."
+"Don't worry.
+The four of us, we're going to have a wonderful life together."

 He reached up and pulled at the necklace, which scattered all over the floor.
 His scream came out as a whisper, "I will save her.
 I will stop you."

+“The spell is complete.”
 Elaine ran her fingers through his hair.
-"The spell is complete, it's just so many rocks.
-My beloved prefers the name of Stiles."
+"It's just so many rocks.
+And my beloved prefers the name of Stiles."

-Stiles ran to the window, hoping to jump, but his body stopped and pretended to heave.
+Stiles ran to the window, intending to jump.
+His body stopped and pretended to heave.

 "Jitters!
 My lover really is a nervous one."
 She walked up, stroked his back, and whispered in his ear.
 "We truly are great lovers.
 So long as you behave, you can be in our bodies."